 I would love to have all of the posts on this blog targeted at developing and maintaining healthy marriages.
 It makes such a difference to the couple and the children to have the stability of a happy family.
 However, life is not always like that.
 Sadly in my years of working as an OT and even from my own experience, there are many times that divorce happens.
+This post offers some tips for mothers following a divorce.

 In other posts and services offered on this website / blog I’d love to help with reducing those rates, especially for countries with the higher percentage rate.
 This post has another focus and that is how to handle a divorce if it happens.